cnorick/curse-of-strahd-notes/Characters/Parriwimple.md

 ---
 (LG male human)
 ## Playing Parriwimple
-- His real name is Parpol Cantemir, but no on
+- His real name is Parpol Cantemir, but no one calls him that
+- His muscles ripple beneath his leather tunic
+- He's simple minded
+- He's doevoted to his uncle, and w
 ## What They Know
 ## Relations
 - [[Bildrath Cantemir]]'s nephew